tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 When we wrote our documentation, we included some example code.
 We should test that code to make sure it's correct.
-Incorrect examples in documentation is frustrating.
+Incorrect examples in documentation are frustrating.

 Thanks to [`doctest`][], testing documentation is a cinch.
 We just need to write a new test suite.